pnmcosta/jquery-socialshare/README.md

 ### template
 String.
 Default: `null`.

-The template name to be used to select the `template`.
+The template name to be used.
 This option is ignored if set via the plugin's initialization, however you can define it as `data-attribute` on each element if not making use of the `class` to determine the template to use.
+The `email` template type will not use a popup and the `onOpen` and `onClose` callbacks won't be called.

 ### imageSelector
 String.
 Default: `null`.